-Services not covered by Not covered under Covered only under specific Medicare any condition conditions Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
 Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.
-Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
-Not covered under any condition Experimental medical and surgical procedures, equipment, and medications.
+Custodial care Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
+Experimental medical and surgical procedures, equipment and medications.
 Experimental procedures and items are those items and procedures determined by Original Medicare to not be generally accepted by the medical community.
-May be covered by Original Medicare under a Medicareapproved clinical research study or by our plan.
+Not covered under any condition May be covered by Original Medicare under a Medicare- approved clinical research study or by our plan.
 (See Chapter 3, Section 5 for more information on clinical research studies.)
 Fees charged for care by your immediate relatives or members of your household.
 Not covered under any condition Full-time nursing care in your home.
-Not covered under any condition Home-delivered meals Only under certain circumstances after a discharge from an inpatient stay at a hospital or following surgery (see Benefits Chart for more detail).
-Homemaker services include basic household assistance, including light housekeeping or light meal preparation.
-May be covered through Flex Card benefit (see Benefits Chart for more detail).
+Not covered under any condition Home-delivered meals Not covered under any condition Homemaker services including basic household assistance, such as light housekeeping or light meal preparation.
+Not covered under any condition Naturopath services (uses natural or alternative treatments).
+Not covered under any condition